 Spend on policy and information

-In 2015/16 we spent £38 million on our vital policy and information work to develop evidence-based health information and bring about national and local change.
+In 2016/17 we spent £41 million on our policy and information work to develop evidence-based health and research information and bring about national and local change.

-Working with health professionals and health services is another vital part of this work, and includes providing on-the-ground support for practice improvement, as well as evidence-based information, education and online toolkits.
+Working with health professionals and health services is another vital part of our work, and includes providing on-the-ground support to improve practice, as well as evidence-based information, education and online toolkits.

-We also develop evidence-based policy and work with key decision makers to inform Government actions related to cancer prevention and treatment, and to improve NHS cancer care.
-And our campaigns are vital to keep topics like tobacco control high in the Governments priorities.
+We also develop evidence-based policy and work with key decision makers to inform government action related to cancer, and to improve NHS cancer care.
+And our campaigns are vital to keep topics like tobacco control high in politicians’ priorities.